Murica "Bison" Tank Company

 KABOOOOOOOOOOM

 A two-kilometer-wide explosion swallowed everything.
-Thousands of lives evaporated in less than one second.
-The valley amplified the shockwave, turning it into a 320 km/h tunnel of wind, dust, rock, and flying metal.
+Thousands of lives were erased in less than a second.
+The valley magnified the blast, transforming it into a roaring tunnel of wind, dust, stone, and flying metal racing at over three hundred kilometers per hour.

 Vandoria Army, Left Flank